LoveBug2084/LadyBug/README.md

 HeadHunter for recreating the enemy release sound for 50Hz using math !

-And to everyone at the stardot forums for their kind words and support
+And to everyone at the stardot forums for their kind words, help and support

 ```
 #